timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 title: Fun with assembly versions
 ---

 Assembly loading remains a gift that keeps on giving.
-On a previous blog post I've focused on the assembly-resolving logic that tries to load an assembly which isn't already loaded but is deployed along with our application.
-This post focuses specifically on the type-resolving behavior when trying to retrieve the type from an assembly that is already loaded but with a different version in the provided fully qualified assembly name.
+In a [previous blog](https://timbussmann.github.io/2021/10/18/assembly-resolving.html) post, I focused on the assembly-resolving logic that tries to load an assembly that isn't already loaded but is deployed along with our application.
+This post focuses specifically on the type-resolving behavior when retrieving the type from an assembly already loaded but with a different version in the provided fully qualified assembly name.
 Here's a rough diagram explaining the deployment:

 ![](/assets/assembly-version-overview.png)